sartaj/esops/Roadmap.md

 * A CLI that strives to suggest what to do/learn over just provide an error.
 When any tasks are needed to complete that the CLI can't do, it strives to provide suggestions.
 * Keep the CLI beginner/startup friendly.
 Provide wizards and errors that can go into wizard mode.
 * Support primary Developer Experience flow of init, edit, debug, and ship.
-When scripts can't do it, Provide suggesstions and best practice.
+When scripts can't do it, Provide suggestions and best practice.
 * Allow for default and easy path configs.

 ### Bare Minimal Code Scaffolding